mitander/membank/docs/ASSERTION_GUIDELINES.md

-# CortexDB Assertion Framework Guidelines
+# Membank Assertion Framework Guidelines

 ## Overview

-CortexDB implements a **two-tier assertion framework** designed to provide robust error detection in development while maintaining explicit fail-fast behavior for unrecoverable conditions in production.
+Membank implements a **two-tier assertion framework** designed to provide robust error detection in development while maintaining explicit fail-fast behavior for unrecoverable conditions in production.
 This document defines when and how to use each assertion type.

 ## Assertion Types